Interested in joining the group? New to Homeschooling?

 We even have moms who donate their talents such as pedicures and manicures for free one day a month.
 We call it "spa day" This is a day of fellowship, support and prayer -- to refresh and pamper our moms, so they can continue the ministry God has called them to as a wives, mothers, and teachers, with strong faith and light hearts. (all the while the kids are screaming their heads off and playing for all they are worth - lol - it is a good day for them as well. )

 The most important function of this ministry, I believe, is communication between the moms.
-Through the Vista Hills Homeschool ministry email list, we pass information.
-Whether it is a field trip, answering questions, a cool web site or a prayer request, we share it with each other.
+Through the Vista Hills Homeschool Ministry email list, we pass information.
+Whether it is a field trip, answering questions, a cool web site or a prayer request, or someone just needs to borrow a dog crate, we share it with each other.
+Whatever the moms believe will be "of value" to the other moms, they send through.
 This is how we all stay connected and get to know each other.

 I am here to serve you by the power of the Holy Spirit living in me through Jesus Christ our Lord.
 The name is "Homeschool" Ministry but we are about the Lord's business.
 You can ask us for help for anything.
 We pray first, and if the Lord says "do" -- we do.